tdworowy/kindle_highlights/highlights.md

       What, then, is Minsky’s response to this predicament?
 The final paragraph of his second-to-last page is worth quoting in full: No matter that the physical world provides no room for freedom of the will: that concept is essential to our model of the mental realm.
 Too much of our psychology is based on it for us to ever give it up.
 We’re virtually forced to maintain that belief, even though we know it’s false—except, of course when we’re inspired to find the flaws in all our beliefs, whatever may be the consequence to cheerfulness and mental peace.

+      Why are processes so hard to classify?
+In earlier times, we could usually judge machines and processes by how they transformed raw materials into finished products.
+But it makes no sense to speak of brains as though they manufacture thoughts the way factories make cars.
+The difference is that brains use processes that change themselves—and this means we cannot separate such processes from the products they produce.
+In particular, brains make memories, which change the ways we’ll subsequently think.
+The principal activities of brains are making changes in themselves.
+Because the whole idea of self-modifying processes is new to our experience, we cannot yet trust our commonsense judgement about such matters.8

+      A system that has operational closure is one in which the results of its processes are those processes themselves.

+      The key point is that such systems do not operate by representation.
+Instead of representing an independent world, they enact a world as a domain of distinctions that is inseparable from the structure embodied by the cognitive system.

+      By progressively learning to let go of these tendencies to grasp, one can begin to appreciate that all phenomena are free of any absolute ground and that such “groundlessness” (sunyata) is the very fabric of dependent coorigination.
+We could make a somewhat similar point phenomenologically by saying that groundlessness is the very condition for the richly textured and interdependent world of human experience.

+      The term hermeneutics originally referred to the discipline of interpreting ancient texts, but it has been extended to denote the entire phenomenon of interpretation, understood as the enactment or bringing forth of meaning from a background of understanding.

+      Meaning includes patterns of embodied experience and preconceptual structures of our sensibility (i.e., our mode of perception, or orienting ourselves, and of interacting with other objects, events, or persons).
+These embodied patterns do not remain private or peculiar to the person who experiences them.

+      Why does color have this structure?
+Why, for example, are hues organized into pairs that are mutually exclusive or opponent?
+The model of color vision that takes as its point of departure the structure of color appearance, and so attempts to answer these questions, is known as the opponent-process theory.
+This theory owes its origin to the research of the nineteenth-century physiologist Ewald Hering but was proposed in its modern form by Leo Hurvich and Dorothea Jameson in 1957.

+      Thus color categories appear to be a panhuman, species-specific universal.

+      Chicken position: The world out there has pregiven properties.
+These exist prior to the image that is cast on the cognitive system, whose task is to recover them appropriately (whether through symbols or global subsymbolic states).

+      Egg position: The cognitive system projects its own world, and the apparent reality of this world is merely a reflection of internal laws of the system.

+      Let us explain what we mean by this phrase embodied action.
+By using the term embodied we mean to highlight two points: first, that cognition depends upon the kinds of experience that come from having a body with various sensorimotor capacities, and second, that these individual sensorimotor capacities are themselves embedded in a more encompassing biological, psychological, and cultural context.43 By using the term action we mean to emphasize once again that sensory and motor processes, perception and action, are fundamentally inseparable in lived cognition.
+Indeed, the two are not merely contingently linked in individuals; they have also evolved together.

+      We can now give a preliminary formulation of what we mean by enaction.
+In a nutshell, the enactive approach consists of two points: (1) perception consists in perceptually guided action and (2) cognitive structures emerge from the recurrent sensorimotor patterns that enable action to be perceptually guided.

+      “The environment (Umwelt) emerges from the world through the actualization or the being of the organism—[granted that] an organism can exist only if it succeeds in finding in the world an adequate environment.”

+      Meaningful conceptual structures arise from two sources: (1) from the structured nature of bodily and social experience and (2) from our innate capacity to imaginatively project from certain well-structured aspects of bodily and interactional experience to abstract conceptual structures.
+Rational thought is the application of very general cognitive processes—focusing, scanning, superimposition, figure-ground reversal, etc.—to such structures.59

+      A view of psychopathology fundamentally different from either the Freudian approach or object relations theory was offered by Karl Jaspers, Ludwig Binswagner, and Merleau-Ponty based on the philosophy of Heidegger.

 #### The Gateless Gate: The Classic Book of Zen Koans (Yamada, Kōun)
       The entrance into Zen is the grasping of one’s essential nature.
 It is absolutely impossible, however, to come to a clear understanding of our essential nature by any intellectual or philosophical method.
 It is accomplished only by the experience of self-realization through zazen.